stac-extensions/ml-model/README.md

 For contributions, please follow the
 [STAC specification contributing guide](https://github.com/radiantearth/stac-spec/blob/master/CONTRIBUTING.md) Instructions for running tests are copied here for convenience.

+### Contributing Examples & Tutorials

+All community members are encouraged to contributes their own examples of cataloged ML models.
+If you have a model that you have cataloged using this extension, please open a PR to include it in the `examples` directory.
+Here are some guidelines for contributing example catalogs:

+- New examples should go in their own sub-directory under the `examples` directory (e.g. `examples/my-new-model`)
+- All links and assets referenced in the catalog must be publicly available
+- Include any supplementary files (model checkpoint files, etc.) that are not served publicly in the same directory as the model catalog and reference these using relative links.
+- If possible, please include a Collection (even if it only contains a single Item) with any relevant summaries.

 ### Running tests